 0801-01 PURPOSE

-This inspection manual chapter (IMC) describes the feedback process used by the Office of Nuclear Materials Safety and Safeguards (NMSS), the Office of Nuclear Reactor Regulation (NRR), and the Office of Nuclear Security and Incident Response (NSIR) to identify and resolve problems, concerns, or difficulties encountered in implementing the inspection programs of the Nuclear Regulatory Commission (NRC).
+This inspection manual chapter (IMC) describes the feedback process used by the Office of Nuclear Materials Safety and Safeguards (NMSS), the Office of Nuclear Reactor Regulation (NRR), and the Office of Nuclear Security and Incident Response (NSIR) to identify and communicate enhancements and resolve problems, concerns, or difficulties encountered in implementing the inspection programs of the Nuclear Regulatory Commission (NRC).
+The purpose of this feedback process is to improve the effectiveness of agency inspection programs through appropriate feedback elicitation, evaluation, and appropriate program revision.

 0801-02 OBJECTIVES

 The NRC encourages the staff to identify issues that need program-level attention and to suggest changes to improve the effectiveness or implementation of the agency inspection programs.
 Feedback forms (FBFs) are the vehicle used to suggest such changes.
 Although feedback is expected to come mostly from staff who implement the agency’s oversight programs, any NRC employee may use the processes described below to make suggestions or recommendations regarding the inspection programs.

+02.01 To solicit and document feedback-related inspection program implementation.
+The NRC encourages the staff to identify and propose changes to improve the effectiveness of agency inspection programs.
+Feedback may include, but is not limited to, problems, solutions to problems, or new and innovative ideas to improve program implementation.

+02.02 To evaluate and document disposition of received feedback with respect to program changes and provide timely feedback to the submitter.

+02.03 To ensure that approved feedback program changes are incorporated into appropriate inspection manual documents and training materials.

 0801-03 APPLICABILITY

-All NRC employees who have concerns or wish to provide feedback regarding any aspect of inspection or oversight for NMSS, NRR, and NSIR program areasincluding interfaces with enforcement or training programs— follow the procedures outlined in section 0801-07 of this IMC.
+All NRC employees who have concerns or wish to provide feedback regarding any aspect of inspection or oversight for NMSS, NRR, and NSIR program areas—including interfaces with enforcement or training programs—must follow the procedures outlined in section 0801-07 of this IMC.

 The FBF is the formal mechanism for initiating a program-level change to an inspection program document.
 Revisions to inspection documents should be made using this process, even when changes to inspection documents are the result of a working group, white paper, or industry comments.
-The process described is used to collect and manage feedback on all NRC oversight program. he process for resolving interpretations of performance indicators is described in IMC 0608, “Performance Indicator Program.”
-Minor editorial changes are discussed with the document lead but do not require a FBF.
+The process described in this manual chapter is used to collect and manage feedback on all NRC oversight program guidance documents (manual chapters, inspection procedures, temporary instructions, and operator experience smart samples).
+The process for resolving interpretations of performance indicators is described in IMC 0608, “Performance Indicator Program.”
+Minor editorial changes are discussed with the document lead but do not require a formal FBF.

 0801-04 DEFINITIONS